chriswebb09/chriswebb09.github.io/_posts/2017-04-06-serving-ourselves.md

 [Gist for code examples](https://gist.github.com/chriswebb09/59e96cd2e2c086b83540b5156d6c7513)

 Networks go down.
 That is one of the more obvious statements that I’ve made on this blog.
 There are also times when you just don’t have access to a reliable internet connection for whatever reason.
-In short it's one of those factors in development that you can lose control over.
+In short, it's one of those factors in development that you can lose control over.
 Knowing this, we can start going about mitigating the consequences ahead of time.

 One way to do this is to have some data (most likely JSON) stored locally that can be called upon whenever the need may arise.
 It doesn’t need to be entire databases worth, just enough to simulate proper functionality.
 In this post, I’ll show you how to construct a simple Node.js server that you can use to serve dummy data to your app.

 ### Installation

-If you don't have node installed on your computer you should do that now, because otherwise you can't run a node server.
+If you don't have node installed on your machine you should do that now because otherwise, you can't run a node server.
 You can install node using the Mac package manager [Homebrew](https://brew.sh/).
-When you've installed homebrew run the following commands:
+When you've installed Homebrew execute the following commands:

 {% highlight bash linenos %}